Nominations are due Friday, February 10th

 - Nominee’s resume-5 copies

-- Supporting materials (optional but if included—5 copies): Could include advisee feedback, academic advising-related projects (printed or electronic), and other relevant materials
+- Supporting materials (optional but if included—5 copies): Could include advisee feedback, academic advising-related projects (printed or electronic), additional letters of support, or other relevant materials

 - The complete application packet must be submitted to Kathy Davis, Academic Advisement Center, University Hall 109.
 To be considered, application packets must be received no later than 5:00 p.m. on Friday, February 10.
 Application packets will not be returned.

 The award recipient will be selected by a committee made up of faculty and staff members of the Provost’s Academic Advising Council and a previous award winner.
 Members of the award committee may not nominate or write letters of support for nominees.
 The recipient of the Excellence in Advising: Graduate Student Contribution award will receive a plaque at the Master Advisor Reception on Wednesday, March 30 from 3:00 to 5:00 p.m. in the Kentwood Crystal Ballroom.
 If possible, the recipient will also be nominated for further state or national recognition.